Locality and Centrality: The Variety ZG

 In addition to the class $\ZG$, we will specifically study the subclasses $\ZG_p$ for $p > 0$ defined by imposing the equation $x^{\omega+p} = x^\omega$ in addition to the $\ZG$ equation.
 Intuitively, $\ZG_p$ is the variety of monoids (and associated regular languages) where group elements commute and where the \emph{period} of all group elements divides $p$, where the \emph{period} of a group element~$x$ is the smallest integer $p'$ such that $x^{p'} = x$.
 Clearly, $\ZG = \bigcup_{p > 0} \ZG_p$.
 Further, any finite language is in $\ZG_p$ for any $p>0$.

 The \emph{period} of a semigroup is the least common multiple of all periods of group elements.
-Note that the period of a semigroup always divides~$\omega$, and the period of a monoid in $\ZG_p$ always divides~$p$.
+Note that the period of a semigroup always divides~$\omega$, because the period of any group element is equal to its idempotent power, hence divides~$\omega$.
+Further, the period of a monoid in $\ZG_p$ always divides~$p$.